Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Further Extensions

-To end, we list some of the possible extensions that can be made to our work.
-Firstly, it is natural to consider the case of two moving rational curves or even a family of divisors in the mirror quintic and see if we get a generalization of Jacobi forms.
-A nice starting point would be the paper \cite{jockers-soroush} in which the authors consider families of divisors on the mirror quintic from a Physical point of view.
-Secondly, we could consider higher genus Gromov-Witten invariants and try to carry out a similar program.
-Finally, there are still some details missing in the realization of GMCD in general.
-A very interesting program would be to try to construct a more rigorous framework to define the moduli spaces and the functions we are working with.
+In conclusion, we discuss another possible extension of our work, namely, considering moving families instead of a fixed pair of conics.
+It is natural to consider a family of divisors in the mirror quintic and see if we get a generalization of Jacobi forms as in the elliptic curve case~\cite{MVC}.
+A nice starting point would be the paper~\cite{jockers-soroush}, in which the authors consider families of divisors on the mirror quintic from a Physical point of view.

+There, they also consider mixed Hodge structures, but on the relative cohomology $H^3(X_{\psi},V_{\phi})$, where $X$ is a mirror quintic~\ref{mirror-quintic} and $V$ is the family of divisors given by the equation $x_4^4-\phi x_0x_1x_2x_3=0$.
+The cohomology group in this case is 7-dimensional: the holomorphic 3-form and its derivatives that form a basis for $H^3(X)$ (see~\ref{proof1}) and the derivative with respect to $\phi$, and the mixed derivatives.

+If one considers the corresponding moduli space of enhanced triples $(X_{\psi},V_{\phi},\alpha)$, where $\alpha$ is a basis of the cohomology respecting the MHS with constant intersection product, we expect to have a space of higher dimension.
+Considering that there is one dimension for the choice of $X$, one for $V$, and one for $\omega_1$.
+For the Hodge structure, we would have 2 elements of the basis in $F^2\setminus F^3$, 2 elements in $F^1\setminus F^2$, and 2 elements in $F^0\setminus F^1$.
+The weight filtration will come from the Hodge structure in $H^2(V)$, similar to what we saw in section \ref{MHS and GM}.
+The main difficulty is the computation of the intersection product that will give further relations between the variables.
+This involves understanding the coupling